hugsy/gef/docs/testing.md

 One of the most convenient ways to test `gef` properly is using the `pytest` integration of modern editors such as VisualStudio Code or PyCharm.
 Without proper tests, new code will not be integrated.

-Also note that GEF can be remotely control using the script `scripts/remote_debug.py` as such:
+Also note that GEF can be remotely controlled using the script `scripts/remote_debug.py` as such:

 ```text
 $ gdb -q -nx